 © Thea Djordjadze / VG Bild-Kunst, Bonn; courtesy: Sprüth Magers

-30 years after the demise of the Soviet Union, the Gropius Bau presents The Cool and the Cold: Painting from the USA and the USSR 1960–1990, an extensive group show that brings together works held by the Ludwig Collection from six international museums.
+30 years after the demise of the Soviet Union, the Gropius Bau presented The Cool and the Cold: Painting from the USA and the USSR 1960–1990, an extensive group show that brought together works held by the Ludwig Collection from six international museums.

 Jury Korolyov, Cosmonauts, 1982